tinysheep007/GRE-Review/6choose2notes.md

 it means two possible explanations and maybe they are the opposite of each other

 If there is logic expressing words, such as DIFEERENCE immediately pay attention to how it changes the flow of the logic.

+... and ... is just parallel
+don't overthink into more exaggrated